 - 1. CVWD plans to utilize water and sewer expansions as part of NorthStar Specific Plan in Thousand Palms to increase capacity to serve this region during the planning period. - 2.
-Available capacity was not available for MSWD or YVWD, however no sites identified in the inventory are located within these service districts.
-New sewage treatment facility opening in 2024, MSWD confirmed that they have capacity to cover expected housing units in planning area with current capacity. - New developments pay a fee to DWA to expand system capacity as needed to prevent a shortage of available service. - 4.
+New sewage treatment facility opening in 2024, MSWD confirmed that they have capacity to cover expected housing units in planning area with current capacity. - 3.
+New developments pay a fee to DWA to expand system capacity as needed to prevent a shortage of available service. - 4.
 Service provided by City of Beaumont and individual septic systems. - 5.
-While a specific number of available connections is unavailable, LHMWD confirmed sufficient capacity to accommodate the proposed area plan units. - 6.
+LHMWD confirmed sufficient capacity to accommodate the proposed area plan units. - 6.
 Current water capacity for CCWD is for 2000 connections, with capability to expand to 2500 connections.
-Available capacity was not determined for the CCWD; however, the County also has sufficient sites to provide a surplus of units beyond those identified in CCWD's service area.
+The County also has sufficient sites to provide a surplus of units beyond those identified in CCWD's service area.
 Sewer service is only available to the Casino and commercial customers, the majority of the area is on septic.
-However, Therefore, should expansions be required by CCWD, there is still a sufficient supply of sites with water and sewer capacity to meet the RHNA.
+However, should expansions be required by CCWD, there is still a sufficient supply of sites with water and sewer capacity to meet the RHNA.